-Since parent involvement is mandatory and is what makes up the cooperative preschool, you can believe that this is time consuming.
+Since parent involvement is mandatory and is what “runs”ka cooperative preschool, you can believe that it is time consuming.
 If you are a full-time working parent such as me, it can be challenging to balance work, home, life, and parent participation at the co-op.
 Even though volunteering in the classroom may generally be once a week, it is still time away from a fixed work routine that you may have.
 The meetings, and other board related duties can all add up and be time consuming and exhausting, therefore it can be difficult for families without schedule flexibility.

 - Working with others.

 Everyone has an opinion and they all matter in a cooperative school.
 And since the parents basically run the school, you will be required to work with parents who may have difference in opinions.

 We are still enrolled and loving our little cooperative community.
 I am on the board and am actively involved in the decisions pertaining to the school, the budget, and the events and activities held at the school.
 It is time consuming but definitely worth it.
 My youngest will be going there as well.

 p style=”text-align: center;”>LIKE what you read? 🙂 Be the first to get the articles STRAIGHT to your INBOX!
 Click here.